isomerpages/moe-tampinespri/index.md

             March 2026.
 Details are in the link below.
           link_text: Click here for more...
           link_url: /moe-kindergarten/for-parents/open-house/
+        - title: March 2026 Memo to Parents
+          date: 27 February 2026
+          announcement: Dear Parents,  Please refer to the link below for the March memo to parents.
+Thank you.
+Tampines Primary School
+          link_text: Click here for more...
+          link_url: /for-parents/letter-to-parents-2026/
   - textcards:
       title: Student Assistance
       id: textcards